Charles I. Guarria

 However, If we are being honest, then there has to be admittance to the fact that he can't sing rock n roll anymore.
 This is understandable; he has been doing it for about 55 years.

-It isn't sacrilege to say this.
+It isn't sacrilege to make such a statement.
 Even one of the world’s biggest KISS fans, Eddie Trunk, has said it.
 (BTW, Paul sounds great in Soul Station.)

 I love Gene Simmons, but he no longer menaces the stage except for when he spits blood.
 Now, he looks like your grandfather trying to be scary in a Halloween custom.